jasnow/awesome-ruby-security-advisories/FAQ/Steps.md

 RUNALLPP.SH + emacs/manual (does step 5) - #674/relate/url's,#650/style
- * Do post-processing on all modified and brand new advisories so they are formated per ruby-advisory-db style rules and extra debugging lines added by sync script are removed.
+ * Do post-processing on all modified and brand new advisories so they are formatted per ruby-advisory-db style rules and extra debugging lines added by sync script are removed.

 MANUAL